programminghistorian/jekyll/en/editor-guidelines.md

 Upload the original image to the [gallery/originals](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/gallery/originals) folder, and upload the edited image to the [gallery](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/gallery) folder.
 You will need to direct the managing editor to the locations of these images on the ph_submissions repo when you hand the files off to them for publishing.

-### 5) Inform the Managing Editor to Publish
+### 5) Inform the Managing Editor of your Recommendation to Publish

-The Managing Editor will publish the lesson by moving the files to the main website and check everything over.
+The Managing Editor will read and carefully check over the lesson, ensuring that it adheres to our sustainability, internationalization, and style guidelines.
+If in the Managing Editor's discretion, the lesson fails to meet any of those thresholds of quality, it may be returned to the author for revision.
+If it passes these final quality control checks, the Managing Editor will publish the lesson by moving the files to the main website and check everything over.

 To make this person's job easier, post a list in the submission ticket of all files that need to be moved to publish the lesson.
 This should normally include:

 - The lesson .md file
 - The directory for any accompanying files (images, data, etc)